 Why is this important?
 Imagine a fast-casual restaurant, for example.

-If their average customer dwell time is 30 minutes, but at 8 a.m. it doubles to 60 minutes, what is going is on at 8 am, causing their average dwell time to increase?
+For example, if their average customer dwell time is 30 minutes, but at 8 a.m. it doubles to 60 minutes, what is going is on at 8 am, causing their average dwell time to increase?

 Could they be understaffed?
 The bottom line equates to fewer table turns, which means less revenue.

-Identifying these restaurant operational inefficiencies is critical to the success of any restaurant.
+Certainly, identifying these restaurant operational inefficiencies is critical to the success of any restaurant.

 An introduction to how the Bloom Intelligence platform collects customer data and then builds detailed customer profiles.